The Financial Analyst must follow the changes in the markets

 - Valuation and accounting of financial instruments.

-CORPORATE FINANCE AND EQUITY INVESTMENT #1
+CORPORATE FINANCE

 - Investment projects: selection criteria and the real options approach.

-- Theoretical explanations of financing choices.
+- Explanatory theories of financing choices.

-- Cash management and centralized flow management.
+- Cash management and centralized cash flow management.

 - The principles and scope of corporate tax (IS), tax optimization within a group.